Outlook Spam Filter - How It Works and How to Improve It

 4. Click OK.
 Click OK again to close the Junk Email Options window.

-Safe Senders
+To customize the Safe Senders list:

 1. Click the Safe Senders tab in the Junk Email Options window.